New Mexico to order 'non-essential businesses' to close

 SANTA FE, N.M.
 (AP) — New Mexico Gov. Michelle Lujan Grisham announced Monday new restrictions, including the closure of “non-essential businesses,” aimed at fighting the spread of the new coronavirus.

-Businesses such as grocery stores, health care operations, media outlets, and farms are allowed to remain open, Lujan Grisham said.
+Businesses such as grocery stores, health care operations, media outlets, and farms are allowed to remain open under the new rules, Lujan Grisham said.
 But “basic retail” businesses will have to close, she said.

-The announcement came as the state officials said New Mexico now had 18 new positive novel coronavirus cases bringing the state's total to 83.
+The announcement came as the state officials said New Mexico now had 18 new positive novel coronavirus cases.
+That brings the state's total of COVID-19 cases to 83.

 The new restrictions ask state residents to now limit gatherings to five people or less.

+Lujan Grisham said she had no choice but to issue new restrictions since some residents weren't following previous orders and continued to gather in large numbers at certain places.

-The action follows a series of emergency public health orders that have closed down the state''s indoor shopping malls, gyms, and movie theaters.
+The new action follows a series of emergency public health orders that have closed down the state's indoor shopping malls, gyms, and movie theaters.
 Officials also have eliminated dine-in service at restaurants, bars, and breweries.

 Lujan Grisham said residents can still go for a jog and walk their dogs.